Dry Fork Station

 Output: 385 megawatts

-Located 7 miles north of Gillette, WY, the Dry Fork Station is a coal-based electric generation power plant owned by Basin Electric Power Cooperative (92.9 percent), and the Wyoming Municipal Power Agency, Lusk, WY.
+Located 7 miles north of Gillette, Wyoming, the Dry Fork Station is a coal-based electric generation power plant owned by Basin Electric (92.9 percent), and the Wyoming Municipal Power Agency, Lusk, Wyoming.
 (7.1 percent).

-Construction on the Dry Fork Station began in 2007.
-The workforce peaked at about 1,300 in 2009.
+Construction on the Dry Fork Station began in 2007, and commercial operation began in 2011.
 Among many significant milestones, the safety record during construction included more than 6 million man-hours worked without a lost-time accident.
+The power plant was built for $1.35 billion.

-Sub-bituminous coal from the nearby Dry Fork Mine north of Gillette provides fuel for Dry Fork Station via a conveyor system approximately one mile in length.
-The station uses pulverized coal (PC) technology and the latest generation of pollution control technologies resulting in very low emissions.
+Sub-bituminous coal from the nearby Dry Fork Mine provides fuel for Dry Fork Station via a conveyor system approximately one mile in length.
+The station uses pulverized coal technology and the latest generation of pollution control technologies resulting in very low emissions.

 Visit the Environment section of this website to learn about investments and technology at each generation site.